iauns/cpm/README.md

 ``[module name]`` in your application.

 Note that this is *not* required but it is *heavily* recommended when you are building CPM modules.
-If you want your users to be able to use multiple versions of your module within the same static linkage unit you must include this.
+You must include this if you want your users to be able to use multiple versions of your module within the same static linkage unit.

-Why would you want to let users utilize multiple versions of your module?
-Users won't know that they are actually using multiple different versions of your module.
-A more recent version of your module may be included by the user and an older version of your module may be pulled in as a dependency of another module the user is relying on.

 Directory Structure
 -------------------